ronikobrosly/scipy_2022_causal_inference_tutorial/README.md

 If you do not already have the [Anaconda distribution](https://www.anaconda.com/download/) of Python 3, please install it.

+The next step depends on what platform you are using: 1) Mac and Linux vs 2) Windows

+**Mac and Linux**:

-You can then use the `conda` tool in your terminal to install the necessary packages:
+You can then use the `conda` tool in your terminal to install the necessary packages via this command:

-`conda env create -f conda_env.yml`
+`conda env create -f conda_env_mac.yml`

 "Activate" the new environment via: